Ecommerce Industry in 2020 — Key Takeaways and Trends

 —It’s a very outrageous thing for some people in the Western world.
 It’s an invasion of privacy.
 How soon can this happen?

-My position is, people actually don’t give a f@ck about privacy.
+My position is, people actually don’t care about privacy.
 People wouldn’t share their entire bloody life on social media, they wouldn’t carry around a tracker known as a cell phone in their pocket, they wouldn’t have these extreme expectations of personalized online experiences.
 GDPR is an absolute sham.

 Google already knows about you…Facebook already knows about you, and you use their single sign-on technology to access other systems.